Shig Murao: Later life and death

-In 1984, Murao's mother Ume passed away, and his nephew by Shigesato, John Murao, wanted to take her ashes to be buried in Japan.
+In 1984, Murao's mother Ume died, and his nephew by Shigesato, John Murao, wanted to take her ashes to be buried in Japan.
 Murao decided to join him on the trip.
 To help raise funds for the trip, he sold many of the first editions that he had accumulated working at City Lights.
 They visited several places, including a Nagasaki monastery where his uncle Shigeo was a monk, before eventually reaching Chiran and visiting the Murao family grave to bury Ume.
 The Murao family had long moved out of the area, but Murao was able to visit some of the most important places to his ascendants, including the Murao and Sata family homes.

-In the 90s, Murao moved to an assisted living home in Palo Alto, California, and briefly recreated his life in North Beach, visiting cafes and bookstores in an electric wheelchair.
-After an accident in the wheelchair, he moved to a convalescent hospital in Cupertino, California, where he died in 1999.
+In the 1990s, Murao moved to an assisted living home in Palo Alto, California, and briefly recreated his life in North Beach, visiting cafes and bookstores in an electric wheelchair.
+After an accident in the wheelchair, he moved to a convalescent hospital in Cupertino, California; he died there in 1999.